-(1) An educational agency or institution may disclose personally identifiable information from the education records of a student without the written consent of the parent of the student or the eligible student if the disclosure is to other school LEA officials, including teachers, within the educational institution or local educational agency LEA who have been determined by the agency or institution to have legitimate educational interests or to officials of another school or school system LEA in which the student seeks or intends to enroll, subject to the requirements set forth in subdivision (2) of this section; and
+24:05:29:13.
+Consent.
+Parental consent must be obtained before personally identifiable from the education records of a student without the written consent of the parent of the student or the eligible student if the disclosure is to other school LEA officials, including teachers, within the educational institution or local educational agency LEA who have been determined by the agency or institution to have legitimate educational interests or to officials of another school or school system LEA in which the student seeks or intends to enroll, subject to the requirements set forth in subdivision (2) of this section; and